bitsalv/APAcodes/README.md

-# codiceAPA
+# APAcodes
-Codice personale dei laboratori, esercizi e appunti del corso di Algoritmi e Programmazione Avanzata del Politecnico di Torino
+Personal code of the laboratories, exercises and exam of the course of Algorithms and Advanced Programming (A.P.A. in italian) of the Politecnico di Torino